mcandre/unmake/PARSING.md

 ### Mitigation

+* Note that recent editions of Notepad are LF-aware, but may continue to accidentally default to CRLF when creating new files.
+Use a more capable text editor, such as [emacs](https://www.gnu.org/software/emacs/), [nano](https://www.nano-editor.org/), [Notepad++](https://notepad-plus-plus.org/), [vim](https://www.vim.org/), [VSCode](https://code.visualstudio.com/), etc.
-* Configure [EditorConfig](https://editorconfig.org/) and your text editor, to default most any non-Windows-centric text file to LF line endings.
-If necessary, relaunch your text editor.
-Resave the file.
+* Configure [EditorConfig](https://editorconfig.org/) and your text editor, to default most any non-Windows-centric text files to LF line endings and a final EOL.
+* If necessary, relaunch the text editor and resave the file.
 * Reset [git](https://git-scm.com/)'s configuration (both the git-config and gitattributes systems) to the default behavior, which tends to preserve file endings as written
 * Apply [tofrodos](https://www.thefreecountry.com/tofrodos/index.shtml)'s `fromdos` utility on affected files
-* Note that recent editions of Notepad are LF-aware, but may continue to accidentally default to CRLF when creating new files.
-When working on technical files, use a more capable text editor such as [emacs](https://www.gnu.org/software/emacs/), [nano](https://www.nano-editor.org/), [Notepad++](https://notepad-plus-plus.org/), [vim](https://www.vim.org/), [VSCode](https://code.visualstudio.com/), etc.

 ## Rule command indentation